ScreamingPigeon/screamingpigeon.github.io/content/projects/ooo_pt2.md

 We parameterized the size of the FIFO, and icache, so as to be able to sweep parameters later in the assignment to select the most optimize our design.

+Given the limited amount of work needed for the checkpoint - completing it was fairly uneventful.

 ### Checkpoint 2

+Completing this next checkpoint probably required the most grinding - given the insane time crunch.
+We basically had to design and test the remaining skeleton of the CPU in 2 weeks.
+The main stages that needed work were
+- Physical Register File
+- Issue logic (Register Renaming, RAT, Free List, Issue Queues, Dispatch logic)
+- I-extension Functional Unit
+- M-Extension Functional Unit
+- CDB, CDB Arbiter
+- Backend (ROBs and Commits, RRAT)

+I worked on the RAT, Free List, I-Extension Functional Unit, and the RRAT, and the CDB arbiter for this checkpoint.

+### Checkpoint 3
+Another stacked checkpoint (although not as terrible as CP2).
+For this one we were implementing
+- Static not-taken branch prediction scheme
+- Branch Resolution and Flushes
+- Loads and Stores (FU)

+### Competition Spec
+For the competition, we decided to implement the following features
+- Branch Predictor with BTB with Saturating coutner
+- Split Load Store Queue
+- Pre-commit store buffer
+- Next line prefetcher